magicmq/pyspigot-documentation/plugincommands.md

 - Aliases: `ps`
 - Permission: `pyspigot.command.listcmds`

+## Help Command

+Displays several helpful links, including the documentation (this site), the PySpigot plugin page on Spigot, the official Discord, and a link to report issues/bugs on GitHub.

+- Syntax: `/pyspigot help`
+- Aliases: `gethelp`, `info`, `getinfo`
+- Permission: `pyspigot.command.help`

 ## ListScripts Command

 Lists all scripts, both unloaded and loaded.
 Loaded scripts are shown in green, unloaded scripts are shown in red.
 Use `[page]` to go to another page, if there are multiple pages available.